-Step 1: Pick a certain amount of dry rice and wash it well in a soup bowl or a basin (usually 1 bowl of dry rice can be cooked into 1.5-2 bowls of cooked rice.).
+Pick a certain amount of dry rice and wash it well in a soup bowl or a basin (usually 1 bowl of dry rice can be cooked into 1.5-2 bowls of steamed rice.).

-Step 3: Turn off the Power.
+Turn off the Power.
 Pick it out of the cooker and serve it in a bowl.